 If you’re struggling in this area, you’re not alone.

 Over my 18-year career, I have seen time and time again that my success and upward mobility at work depended way more on my ability to connect with others than with my technical or institutional knowledge.
-Knowing how to make connections through conversation is the single-most under-taught skill today for young people entering the workforce.
+I believe that knowing how to make connections through conversation is the single-most under-taught skill today for young people entering the workforce.